joergbrech/truncated-taylor-series/README.md

 ![](screenshot.PNG)

 To run locally, it is recommended to install all requirements in a conda environment.
-Install an Anaconda distribution, e.g. [Miniforge](https://github.com/conda-forge/miniforge) and open an Anaconda terminal.
+To do so, install an Anaconda distribution if you haven't already, e.g. [Miniforge](https://github.com/conda-forge/miniforge), and open a conda terminal.
+Enter the following commands to create the environment, install all requirements and activate the environment:

 ```
 conda env create -f .binder/environment.yml
 conda activate rise-matplotlib
 ```

 Next, copy the commands from `.binder/postBuild` into the same terminal to setup all necessary jupyter notebook extensions.
-If you are running a bash-like terminal, you can simply run
+If you are running a bash-like terminal, you can simply run the following command to do this.

 ```
 source .binder/postBuild